thoughtspot/thoughtspot.github.io/_appliance/hardware/configure-management-dell.md

 * For **Enable DHCP**, select **disabled**.
 * For **Enable IPv6**, select **disabled**.
 6. **Save changes and reboot** Follow the prompts on the monitor to save changes to the management settings form, exit, and reboot the system.
-7. **Log into ThoughtSpot** After the system reboots, the login page appears.
+7. **Log in to ThoughtSpot** After the system reboots, the login page appears.
 Log in as an administrator.
 Ask your network administrator if you do not know the admin credentials.

 {: id="dell-idrac-config"}
 ![Dell iDRAC configuration]({{ site.baseurl }}/images/dell-idrac-config.png "Dell iDRAC configuration")